||Answers to Frequently Asked Questions

 6. I do not have any experience, and your course sounds pretty tough.
 Should I take a more basic course first?

-Our course is tough, and those with experience may find it easier.
+Yes, our training is tough, and of course those with experience may find it easier.
 However we do start from the beginning, and we actually ask those with experience to try and forget what they have learned so that they will be open to our advanced procedures.
 In this way you may have an advantage, as you will not have any preconceived notions as far as techniques go.
 Also, since we limit our class size to six students, you will have plenty of support and supervision.
-The only prerequisite you need, is a sincere desire to learn and a willingness to work.
-If you are still not comfortable committing to our course, you may want to consider one of the longer term courses that some of the other taxidermy schools offer.
-We are familiar with many of these schools, as the owner/ instructors of at least 4 of them are former students of ours.
-We would be happy to recommend one of them to you upon request.

 8. Do you offer any financial aid?